 What exactly is E-Waste?

 E-waste refers to any electronic or electrical equipment that has been discarded.
-Surprisingly, a lot of waste is composed of old electronics that have lost their value.

 This can include cell phones, computer monitors, old fax machines, vacuum cleaners, and even old cell phones.